 If you are capable of creating high-quality content, then you are also capable of generating a reliable search engine optimization foundation and overall online exposure for your business.

-At Flying V Group, we would even argue that content marketing is the most essential and critical effort you can make for trying to be successful online.
+At Flying V Group, we would even argue that content marketing is the most essential and critical effort to focus on to be successful online.
 Take a look at the following chart:

 We started a concerted content marketing effort at the beginning of 2018.
 If we were to bookmark a specific day in early 2018 and compare it against the same day in 2019, here would be the results: